-Keith Boyfield draws on a wealth of experience as a leading economist.
-He has been associated with the Centre for Policy Studies since 1981 when he was appointed secretary of the Privatisation & Competition Policy Study Group.
+Keith Boyfield draws on a wealth of experience as a leading internationally recognised economist.
+An alumni of the London School of Economics, where he undertook post graduate research into the performance of state owned enterprises (SOEs), Keith is the author of over ninety studies, books and publications.
+He has been associated with the Centre for Policy Studies since 1981, when he was appointed secretary of the Privatisation & Competition Policy Study Group.

-He heads up a City consulting firm, Keith Boyfield Associates Ltd (www.keithboyfieldassociates.com), which services a range of clients in the UK and across the globe.
-These have included Aon, the Commonwealth Business Council, The Crown Estate, J P Morgan, KPMG, Mid American Energy Holdings, Mott MacDonald Ltd and Thomson Reuters plc.
-His consultancy work has focused on the agri-business, energy, financial services, media, property and transport (aviation and shipping) sectors.
+He heads up a City consulting firm, Keith Boyfield Associates Limited, (www.keithboyfieldassociates.com), which services a range of clients in the UK and across the globe.
+These have included Aon, the BBC, the British Private Equity & Venture Capital Association (BVCA), the Commonwealth Business Council, The Crown Estate, the European Commission, J P Morgan, KPMG, Mid American Energy Holdings, Mott MacDonald Ltd, the Swiss Bankers’ Association and Thomson Reuters plc.
+His consultancy work has focuses on the agri-business, energy, financial services, media, property and transport (aviation and shipping) sectors.

-Keith has contributed to a wide range of international publications, newspapers and journals including the Wall Street Journal, the Financial Times, The Times, The Daily Telegraph, Financial Centres International and Acquisitions Monthly.
-He is currently the Africa & Asian Editor of The Journal of World Economics (www.worldeconomics.com).
-Keith is a regular commentator on Al Jazeera Satellite Television and he has also appeared on the BBC, Channel 4, Thomson Reuters and the Africa Channel.
+Keith has contributed to a wide range of international publications, newspapers and journals including the Wall Street Journal, the Financial Times, The Times, The Daily Telegraph, La Razon (Madrid), Financial Centres International, Acquisitions Monthly and The Journal of World Economics (www.worldeconomics.com).
+He is also a regular commentator on on a range of international broadcast channels including Al Jazeera , the BBC and Radio France Internationale (RFI).